cakephp/bakery.cakephp.org/2019/03/30/cakephp_380beta1_released.rst

 * andrii-pukhalevych

 As always, a huge thanks to all the community members that helped make this release happen by reporting issues and sending pull requests.
-3.8.0 is a large release and would not have been possible without the community support and feedback.

 Download a `packaged release on github
 <https://github.com/cakephp/cakephp/releases>`_.